-I believe that in an alarming number of situations, executive coaches who lack rigorous psychological training do more harm than good.
+I firmly believe that in many cases, executive coaches who lack proper psychological training can do more harm than good.
 Over the past 15 years, it has become increasingly popular to hire coaches for promising executives.
-Although some of these trainers come from the world of psychology, most of them are former athletes, lawyers, business academics and consultants.
-Without a doubt, these people help executives improve their performance in many areas.
+While some of these trainers come from the world of psychology, most of them are former athletes, lawyers, business academics and consultants.
+There is no doubt that these people can help executives improve their performance in many areas.

-But I want to tell a different story.
-Because of their background and biases, they minimize or simply ignore deep-seated psychological problems that they don't understand.
-Even more worrying is that when an executive's problems stem from undetected or ignored psychological difficulties, coaching can worsen a bad situation.
+However, I want to tell a different story.
+Due to their background and biases, they often overlook or ignore deep-seated psychological issues that they do not understand.
+Even more concerning is that when an executive's problems stem from undetected or ignored psychological difficulties, coaching can actually worsen the situation.
 In my opinion, the solution usually lies in addressing unconscious conflicts when the symptoms that afflict an executive are persistent or serious.

-Executive coaching is not some kind of corrective service for people with low or low performance, quite the contrary.
-Instead, it is specifically designed for high performers and for those who maintain high standards of success and want to operate to their fullest potential.
-And while there is no prescribed training that is best suited to this type of work, there is an ideal temperament.
-Take advantage of peer-to-peer counseling group counseling, individual executive training, industry networks, exclusive events, and more.
+Executive coaching is not a corrective service for people with low or subpar performance; quite the opposite.
+It is specifically designed for high performers and those who maintain high standards of success and want to reach their full potential.
+While there is no one-size-fits-all training that is best suited for this type of work, there is an ideal temperament.
+Take advantage of peer-to-peer counseling, group counseling, individual executive training, industry networks, exclusive events and more.